 Bio & Research Interests

 Catherine Ceniza Choy is a professor and a former chair of the Department of Ethnic Studies.
 She is a core faculty member of the Center for Southeast Asia Studies and an affiliated faculty member of the Berkeley Interdisciplinary Migration Initiative and Center for Race and Gender.
 Her major research interests focus on the U.S. global presence in Asian countries, Asian migrations to the United States, and the impact of trans-Pacific migration on American and Asian societies.
 She is the author of the award-winning book, Empire of Care: Nursing and Migration in Filipino American History (2003), which explored how and why the Philippines became the leading exporter of professional nurses to the United States.
 Her second book, Global Families: A History of Asian International Adoption in America (2013), unearths the little-known historical origins of Asian international adoption in the United States beginning with the post-World War II presence of the U.S. military in Asia.
-Catherine is the co-editor with Judy Tzu-Chun Wu of the new anthology, Gendering the Trans-Pacific World (2017), which is the inaugural volume of their new Brill book series with the same title.
+Catherine is the co-editor with Judy Tzu-Chun Wu of the anthology, Gendering the Trans-Pacific World (2017), which is the inaugural volume of their Brill book series with the same title.
 She also writes about her research, academia, and writing on LinkedIn and The Berkeley Blog.
 She is currently working on three book projects that feature biographies of Filipino American women; cultural productions about Asian international adoption; and the writing of ethnic studies scholar and historian Ronald Takaki.

 ASAMST 20A: Introduction to the History of Asians in the United States